Written by Aaron R. Winston

 To that end, chiropractic care should probably not be sought out unless recommended by the physician examining you after the initial injury.
 Otherwise, the insurance adjuster for the defendant might attempt to delegitimize the treatment as non-essential.

-You may be required to obtain x-rays, depending on the types of injuries.
+You may be required to obtain x-rays, depending on the type of injury.
 If you had an emergency room visit, your attorney could obtain this information from the doctor on your behalf.

 Chiropractic care can be an excellent avenue for recovery following a severe injury.
 That alone has made it a common first stop following an injury and a standard treatment cited during personal injury claim negotiations.